FrankDattalo/Reader-Writer-Problem/README.md

 read a random line from the file and report the value at that line.

 ## Rules
+1. There may exist any amount of readers greater than zero.
+2. There may exist and amount of writers greater than zero.
-1. Any time a writer is waiting to write no reader may enter a critical section.
+3. Any time a writer is waiting to write no reader may enter a critical section.
-2. Multiple readers can read at the same time.
+4. Multiple readers can read at the same time.
-3. Multiple writers may not write at the same time.
+5. Multiple writers may not write at the same time.
-4. Readers cannot block each other, but may block writer.
+6. Readers cannot block each other, but may block writer.

 ## Solution Pseudo-code
 The solution is pseudo-code is outlined below.
 It assumes that the reads and